kairosity/mp2-tunnel-focus/README.md

 Another issue I found when testing the application using only a keyboard was that it was infuriating when you had a long task list and you wanted to toggle charts, to have to tab through each individual task and all its associated options.
 To circumvent this issue, I included a "Skip Tasks" link that becomes visible only when the site is navigated using a keyboard.

 ### 3. Screen Reader Accessibility
 Although not a perfect application, I used the Chrome Screen Reader to get an idea of how the website would be interacted with by screen reader users.
 The Chrome offering is nowhere near as complete, or accurate as more professional screen readers, however it did allow me to see where my application was falling down in terms of what elements were not labelled or semantically described correctly.
 Wherever possible, I fixed these issues by including aria-labels & titles to elements.
-I also redesigned many parts of the application to use buttons instead of <a> tags, as buttons are automatically described by screen readers and <a> tags are not.
+I also redesigned many parts of the application to use buttons instead of ```<a>``` tags, as buttons are automatically described by screen readers and ```<a>``` tags are not.
 This was especially important for the task options & timer controls.

 ### 4. Zoom
 I ensured that the website was usable for those hard of vision by making sure that users can view and use it comfortably at up to 200% zoom as per web standards.

-# Future Release Features
+# Potential Features for Future Releases

 1. Connecting to a database and creating user accounts with proper storage and retrieval of data.
 2. Connect up API for Google Calendar.